 - Army: Schofield Barracks Hawaii, Grafenwoehr, Germany, Vicenza, Italy

 - USMC: Kaneohe Bay, Hawaii, MCAS Miramar, San Diego

-Navy Lodges are located around the world at most Naval Bases.
-Whatever your travel needs, you will find our locations convenient and affordable.
-Due to Base restrictions, not all Navy Lodges can be "Pet-Friendly."
+Navy Lodges are located around the world at most Naval bases.
+Whatever your travel needs, military bases are convenient and affordable.
+Due to base restrictions, not all Navy Lodges can be "pet-friendly."
 If you are traveling with a pet, call the Navy Lodge Reservation Center at (800) 628-9466 to make your reservation.

 Navy Gateway Inns and Suites have partnered with commercial hotels in several locations, offering rates at or below per diem while providing safe and secure lodging that meets Department of Defense lodging standards.